Mr. Scruff (album)

-Mr. Scruff is the eponymous debut studio album by Mr. Scruff.
+Mr. Scruff is the debut studio album by Mr. Scruff.
 It was released via Pleasure Music on May 12, 1997.

 The album saw the emergence of one of Scruff's obsessions – sea-life.
 The opening track, "Sea Mammal", was the first of several to use cut-up recordings of voice-overs from children's stories and nature documentaries to create surreal and silly stories.
 The track is a tribute to Boogie Down Productions' track "My Philosophy", and was originally released as the B-side to Scruff's debut release, the single "Hocus Pocus" (1995).
 The album also contains another track that references sea creatures – the album's closer, "Wail" (being a homophone for "whale").

 In 2005 the album was remastered and re-released via Ninja Tune under the name Mrs. Cruff, containing three additional tracks.